New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: New Empirical Process Tools

 \end{theorem}

-While this upper bound consists of six terms, practical use typically requires to compute the expected covering integral and identify the dominant term by appropriately tuning $\epsilon$ and $M$.
-Moreover, assuming that for some $D_\Fcal, U_{\Fcal} > 0$ and $\gamma, \gamma^\prime \geq 0$,
+While this upper bound consists of six terms, practical use typically requires computing the expected covering integral and identifying the dominant term by appropriately tuning $\epsilon$ and $M$.
+Moreover, the first term includes a logarithmic factor, $\sqrt{\lceil\log_2(\frac{1}{\sigma}\lor 2^2)\rceil}$, which arises from bounding an incomplete Gamma function in the proof, and typically it can be dominated by the remaining terms and can be safely suppressed for simplicity.
+Consequently, by suppressing lower-order logarithmic factors and using the monotonicity of $x\mapsto \EE[\log \Ncal(x,\Fcal,L^{1+\kappa}(\PP_n))]$, we obtain the following more interpretable bound. \begin{corollary}~ Under the same conditions in Theorem~\ref{theorem: convergence of EP with L^1 integrable functions}, for any $\sigma\in(0,1/4)$,

-the upper bound in Theorem \ref{theorem: convergence of EP with L^1 integrable functions} can be evaluated explicitly.
-We also provide some comments on the structures appearing in the upper bound of this maximal inequality:

-\begin{enumerate} \item \textbf{Logarithmic term.} The first term includes a logarithmic factor, $\sqrt{\lceil\log_2(\frac{1}{\sigma}\lor 2^2)\rceil}$, introduced when bounding an incomplete Gamma function in the proof.
-While its necessity is unclear, the first term is generally dominated by others.

-\item \textbf{Covering Integral.} The integral features a weight $x^{\frac{\kappa - 1}{2}}$ to accommodate non-$L^2(P)$ function classes.
-A similar structure appears in Theorem 2.1 (1) of \cite{han2021set}, which is established under the uniformly boundedness assumption on \(\Fcal\).
-Our result generalizes this result to unbounded function classes. \end{enumerate}
+\end{corollary} In this simplified bound, the expected empirical process is controlled by a decomposition into two distinct components: the first term is driven primarily by the complexity of $\Fcal$, and the second term captures the tail behavior through the envelope $F$.
+A detailed discussion of the roles of these two terms is provided in Section~\ref{sec: Explanations to the Two Terms in Corollary~corollary: convergence of EP with L^1 integrable functions} of the Supplementary Material.
+We also compare this result with classical $L^2$-based maximal inequalities in Section~\ref{sec: Relationship between Corollary~corollary: convergence of EP with L^1 integrable functions and Classical L2 Maximal Inequalities} of the Supplementary Material.

+In what follows, we establish a bridge between the $L^{1+\kappa}(\mathbb{P}_n)$ covering entropy and standard complexity measures to facilitate technical extensions of our framework.
 Unlike classical maximal inequalities established based on uniform $L^2(P)$ covering or bracketing entropy, Theorem~\ref{theorem: convergence of EP with L^1 integrable functions} employs the expected $L^{1+\kappa}(\PP_n)$ covering entropy.
 While this quantity has appeared in \cite{von2004distance, koltchinskii2011oracle}, its generality warrants further exploration.
 Hence, the following propositions bridge this entropy and the more common ones.